 Hedgehogs are found throughout the UK, save a few Scottish islands.
 Gardens, hedgerows, woodlands, grasslands, parks, and cemeteries are all important hedgehog habitats, and adult hedgehogs travel between 1-2km per night over home ranges between 10-20 hectares in size searching for food and mates – that’s entire housing estates and neighbourhoods!

 Everyone’s contribution is important.
 Combined, our gardens provide a space for wildlife larger than all our National Nature Reserves, so by gardening in a wildlife-friendly way, we can help our spiky companions move around safely and find a home.

 Download our free 'Get creative for hedgehogs' booklet here for more information and inspiration of what you can do to help hedgehogs!

 What The Wildlife Trusts are doing to help

 The Wildlife Trusts are working hard across the UK to restore habitat for wildlife and campaign for better protection for all nature.
-Many Trusts run projects to address the disappearance of our hedgehogs, including raising awareness in local communities, recording sightings, encouraging people to take action at home, and targeting hedgehog hotspots for conservation efforts.
-In March, 2015 Warwickshire Wildlife Trust launched a landmark project to create the UK’s first dedicated hedgehog conservation area - a ‘Hedgehog Improvement Area’ which aims to put Solihull on the map as a model for hedgehog conservation in the UK.
+Many Wildlife Trusts run projects to address the disappearance of our hedgehogs, including raising awareness in local communities, recording sightings, encouraging people to take action at home, and targeting hedgehog hotspots with conservation efforts.